isomerpages/moe-sls-sandbox/_teacher-user-guide/Discover/(3) Embed Integrated Apps.md

   <li>On the Browse Apps subpage, select the App to be embedded.</li>
     <p><u>Note</u>: Click on the [magnifying glass icon] to open the App's Details card for more details about the App.</p>
   <li>Alternatively, type the name of the App in the search bar.</li>
-  <li>Some Apps may require you to fill in the Resource URL field for the specific resource to be embedded.</li>
+  <li>Some Apps may require you to fill in the Resource URL field for a specific resource to be embedded.</li>
   <li>Click <strong>Save</strong> to confirm.</li>
 </ol>
 <!--
 <a href="/images/2Teacher/D-Whitelisted.png" target="_blank"><img src="/images/2Teacher/D-Whitelisted.png" alt="Whitelisted"></a>
 -->

-<h2>App-Specific Support</h2>
+<h2>Integrated Apps in SLS</h2>
 <hr>

-<p>SLS allows system capabilities to be extended via integration with external applications.
-This accelerates the adoption and integration of new digital learning tools and resources complementary to SLS.
-While most available Apps can be browsed from the App Library, some of them can only be launched by iframe embedding within a lesson.</p>

 <table>
 <thead>
 <tr>